rgregory02/CSC7058-Project/README.md

 ## 🛠️ How to Run Locally

 1. Clone the repository
-2. Install dependencies (Flask, etc.)
+2. Create a virtual environment (`venv39` or similar)
-3. Run `main.py` using Python 3
+3. Run `pip install -r requirements.txt`
+4. Launch the app with `python main.py`
-4. Open your browser to `http://localhost:5000`
+5. Open your browser at [http://127.0.0.1:5001](http://127.0.0.1:5001)

+> ℹ️ Note: The app may run on `localhost:5001` instead of the default 5000 if set manually.

 ## 📁 Project Structure

 - `main.py`: Main Flask app
 - `types/`: JSON-based biographies by category
 - `static/`: Styles and UI assets
+- `templates/`: Jinja2 HTML templates
+- `.vscode/`: Local development config (not committed)
+- `venv39/`: Your virtual environment (excluded via `.gitignore`)

 ## 📄 License